LucaFulchir/libRaptorQ/README.md

 **libRaptorQ** implements **RFC6330**, which specifies the RaptorQ algorithm.
+Since the RFC is really complex, there is also a simpler (and maybe slightly faster) RAW API that you can use.
+The RFC API is not recommended due to the RFC complexity.

-libRaptorQ is entirely written in *C++11*, and uses eigen to handle matrix manipulation.
+libRaptorQ is a header-only library written in *C++11*, and uses eigen to handle matrix manipulation.
+Although header-only, the library can be compiled to create shared and static libraries with both C and C++98 compatibility.

 Currently it's only been tested under Linux, but should work well under *BSD and MacOSX, too.

-Windows _should_ work too, provided you use a complier that understands C++11
-(hint: you might have some problems with VisualC++, but that's not a C++ compiler anyway)
+Unfortunately Windows is not supported. support for <future> is broken, so you can not compile it with Visual Studio 2015.

 ## Developers ##